shashank-srikant/shashank-srikant.github.io/_posts/2018-07-15-aspiring-academics.md

 **The spirit of this document is not really to serve as a collection of resources that will help you figure out how to crack the admissions process of universities in the US/Europe for MS/PhD programs.
 Rather, please use it as a way to discover what you are truly interested in.
 You don't have to follow a template of doing X research projects, having Y publications, and collecting Z letters from the best profs out there for you to have a great grad school application.
-Neither do you hav eto go to grad school to realize a career in research.
+Neither do you have to go to grad school to realize a career in research.
 Rather, it is _infinitely_ more important in my opinion to develop a concrete sense for what it takes to do research.
 In that process, you'll hopefully find a domain which excites you and bothers you at the same time, and which you would want to explore further in a grad school or a research-oriented job.
 Once you get to this stage of self-awareness, you will find yourself organically having all the ingredients necessary for a successful grad school application.